qwertyforce/ambience/how_it_works_search.md

 [ImageHash](https://github.com/JohannesBuchner/imagehash)).
 Usually, Hamming distance is used for comparing these hashes.
 Less distance -> probability of images being the same is higher (false positivities still can occur).
 PDQ Hash (https://github.com/faustomorales/pdqhash-python) - is a hashing algorithm designed by Facebook, inspired by pHash, with some optimizations, like bigger hash size, usage of Luminance instead of greyscale, and others.
-As well put in еру PDQ paper, there are syntactic and semantic methods of hashing images:
+As well put in the PDQ paper, there are syntactic and semantic methods of hashing images:
 <img src="./images_md/synth_semantic_hashing.png" width=70% height=70%>

 >TMK+PDQF and PDQ are syntactic rather than semantic hashers.
 Algorithms in the latter category detect features